Prophet Yusuf (Joseph) vs. Prophet Muhammad (PBUH)

 They demanded signs from the heavens while the sign stood before them, a man whose heart was the throne of revelation.”

-Allah decreed that His light must reach completion.
+Because Muhammad (peace be upon him) was the Seal of the Prophets, Allah decreed that His light must reach completion.

 No prophet would come after him, but the light of guidance would continue through those purified from his household.